Sexual Harassment in the Workplace

 Since The New York Times published a damning exposé about sexual harassment in Hollywood, revelations have been coming fast and furious about once-revered Hollywood Mogul Harvey Weinstein, and a multitude of other Hollywood Power Brokers .

-Stories detailed how the co-founder of Miramax Films and the Weinstein Company has allegedly been sexually harassing women in and around the entertainment industry for decades.
+Stories detailed how the co-founder of Miramax Films and the Weinstein Company allegedly has been sexually harassing women in and around the entertainment industry for decades.
 As the media started peeling back more layers of the story, they suggested a deeper pattern of sexual harassment, intimidation and, in several instances, rape.

-Closer to home, the case of former CBC radio host Jian Ghomeshi played out in the public eye in from 2014–2016.
+Closer to home, the case of former CBC radio host Jian Ghomeshi played out in the public eye from 2014–2016.
 At least eight women alleged in media reports that Ghomeshi abused them physically and/or sexually.
 Three women filed abuse complaints with police.
 Ghomeshi was acquitted of all charges on the basis that there was insufficient evidence to establish proof beyond a reasonable doubt .
 However, the case shows that even Canada’s national public radio and television broadcaster is not immune to workplace violence and harassment.

-The lives of celebrities have attracted a lot of attention because we are always interested in famous people doing infamous things.
+The lives of celebrities and politicians have attracted a lot of attention because we are always interested in famous people doing infamous things.
 However, with increasing focus on the wellbeing of workers, subjects such as violence, harassment and sexual harassment in the workplace have been drawing more attention in all workplaces.

 Impacts for Canadian Workplaces

 The impact of sexual assault goes far beyond direct victims.
 Each year, sexual assault costs Canadian society billions of dollars.
-In 2009, dealing with sexual assault and related offenses cost the Canadian economy an estimated $4.8 billion.
+In 2009, dealing with sexual assault and related offenses cost the Canadian economy an estimated $4.8 billion .

 Twohey, J. K. (2017, October 05).
 Harvey Weinstein Paid Off Sexual Harassment Accusers for Decades.
 Retrieved November 01, 2017, from https://www.nytimes.com/2017/10/05/us/harvey-weinstein-harassment-allegations.html